White Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the White Sox have a record of 2-7.
+- In nine games as the underdog over the last 10 matchups, the White Sox have posted a mark of 2-7.

 - In their previous 10 matchups with a total posted by sportsbooks, the White Sox and their opponents are 5-5-0 when it comes to hitting the over.